 You have to expect it to take a fair amount of time with the big issues.
 The small issues often take time as well.
 How many times as adults do we make the same mistakes over and over again even when we really want to stop that mistake?
 How many times do we say something we don’t mean?
 How many times do we lose our patience with our children even though we hate that we do it?

 I think a big question we have is do I give it more time or do I change the way I am approaching this?
-If your child is showing no remorse and no effort to improve on the behavior/stop the behavior, try a difference consequence (and be sure to consider the teaching aspect discussed below).
+If your child is showing no remorse and no effort to improve on the behavior/stop the behavior, try a different consequence (and be sure to consider the teaching aspect discussed below).
 If you are seeing effort, a repentant heart, and improvement, stay on your course.

 5-Give it Grace

 This leads me to grace.
 I am all about consistency, but you do want to strike a balance between consistency and grace.
 There is a benefit in a child’s life when a child receives some slack every once in a while.
 Consider the intent of the child.
 Consider the child’s heart.
 If it was simply a mistake made innocently, there doesn’t need to be a punishment.
-If that mistake leads to carelessness and laziness, you will have to start to attache consequences.
+If that mistake leads to carelessness and laziness, you will have to start to attach consequences.
 You can say, “Hey, we don’t pick flowers without asking first.
 Please do not pick flowers in the future.”
 Wait for an affirmative response.
 “If you continue this behavior, we will have to have some consequences tied to it.
 Do you understand?”

 6-Always Remember the Teaching

 Remember if learning didn’t happen, the discipline didn’t work.
 You can’t have punishments for the sake of punishments.
 You need to explain what was done incorrectly and discuss what could have been done instead.
 Work on empathy and on understanding the perspective of others.
 Children want to be good most of the time.
-They don’t like to get in trouble (unless they are attention seeking).
+They don’t like to get in trouble (unless they are attention-seeking).
 Teaching them helps them know what to do differently in the future.
 It gives them the tools for success.

 You also need teaching before things happen.
 Teach in times of non-conflict.
 Ask and Tell.
 Here are some posts to help you with the teaching: